 Anti-Bribery and Corruption Statement

 The purpose of this document is to set out FT’s stance in relation to bribery and corruption.
 This statement applies to all consultants, agents, sales reps, associated third parties and contractors of FT within all regions, areas and functions.
+We expect our third parties and suppliers to adhere to this statement.

 FT’s policy on bribery and corruption